akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 # View all rules

-The `Settings/Rules` screen displays all the rules that have been created and imported in the PIM.
+The `Settings/Rules` screen displays a grid with all the rules that have been created and imported in the PIM.
-You can search on the rule code.
+You can search on the rule code or label.

 ![image](../img/Settings_Rules.png)

+In the last column, there is a tag.
+Thanks to these tags, you can see at a glance the action type behind each rule (add, copy, concatenate, set, calculate, remove, clear) :wink:

 # Calculate the number of affected products for rules